Patchwork/curriculum-patchwork/Notes and Outlines/markdown modules/02-editing.md

 Don't worry if you don't want to put your actual information up online.
 It's OK to just make stuff up.
 But if you do want to create an actual portfolio, we'd recommend doing that here!

 - [ ] Create a branch, `profile-info`.
-- [ ] Edit `index_name.md`, commit.
+- [ ] In the `_index` folder, eding the `content.md` file then commit.
--     Edit `index_content.md`, commit.
--     Edit `index_img.md`, commit.
 You must use an image already online.
 You can upload and image of yourself to imgur.com if you dont' have one.
 Or right-click on your GitHub profile image, select "copy image URL", and use that.
+- [ ] Edit the `_config.yml` file with your name etc.
 - [ ] Create a PR comparing `gh-pages` to `profile-info`.
 - [ ] Merge that PR.
 -     Look at your creation at `http://username.github.io/profile`.